Walter H. Thompson

 Detective Inspector Walter Henry Thompson BEM (3 December 1890 – 18 January 1978) was a British police officer who is best known as the bodyguard of Winston Churchill for eighteen years, between 1921 and 1935, and between 1939 and 1945 during World War II.
 Thompson reportedly saved Churchill's life on numerous occasions.
 When he finally retired after the war, he published a memoir that made him famous in the United Kingdom and the Western world.

 Early life and career

 Thompson grew up in the working-class neighbourhood of Brixton in south London.
-One of a family of thirteen children, he worked a number of jobs before becoming a PC in Bayswater.
+One of a family of thirteen children, he was employed in a number of jobs before becoming a PC in Bayswater.
 He initially operated out of the Paddington Green Police Station.
-When the suffragette movement exploded, the police expanded the Special Branch.
-Thompson took the admission test and passed, later becoming part of the huge surveillance effort, by Special Branch, of the suffragette movement, during which he got to know most of the women's rights leaders.
+When the suffragette movement gained momentum, the police expanded the Special Branch.
+Thompson took the admission test and passed.
+He later became part of a large Special Branch surveillance operation on the suffragettes, during which he got to know most of the women's rights leaders.
 He eventually moved on to tracking anarchists, communists and other foreign threats before he moved to the protection detail.